- This review contains affiliate links. Read more here.

 - Baby gates!
 This pet gate is a fun, freestanding choice if your dog isn’t a jumper.
-If she is, you’ll need something higher.
+If they are, you’ll need something higher.

 - Cozy items like blankets or your old shirts.

 - At least one bed like this orthopedic pet mattress.
-You may need a chew-proof bed like the K9 Ballistics line.
-This is a good list of more options.
+Or, you may need a chew-proof bed.
+For more options for aggressive chewers, check out our roundup of indestructible dog beds.

 - Potty pads.
 For a rundown on house training with puppy pads, go here.